Harras3/Enterprise-Grade-RAG/README.md

 ![Logo](https://github.com/Harras3/Production-Grade-RAG/blob/main/img/logo.jpg?raw=true)

-# Production Grade RAG Solution Template
+# Enterprise Grade RAG Solution Template

 This is a template for Production Grade RAG solution focusing on Low latency.
 The code is very modular and contains the most important elements and can be very easily extended for your needs.